angular-eslint/angular-eslint/README.md

 Help wanted to document previous Codelyzer rules and progress made so far in this repo!

 Please use this as inspiration: https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/ROADMAP.md

+You can also see how the setup and rules are mapped within the integration test setup: [packages/integration-tests/fixtures/angular-cli-workspace/.eslintrc.js](./packages/integration-tests/fixtures/angular-cli-workspace/.eslintrc.js)